-Anything has the potential to increase stress and anxiety but environment ranks at the top of the list.
+Anything has the potential to increase stress and anxiety but the cat's environment ranks at the top of the list.
 Environmental stressors include crowded conditions, climate, resource availability, and especially living and competing with other cats.

-To address environmental stressors, try creating a cat considerate environment—that is, lots of feline resources that offer legal outlets for normal and typical cat behaviors.
+To address environmental stressors, try creating a cat considerate environment—that is, lots of feline resources that offer healthy outlets for normal and typical cat behaviors.
 Once you figure out what cats do most of the time, you can make those activities even more agreeable which reduces the potential stress and anxiety.

 Provide a Cat Tree

-Combine Cat Food and Feline Fun
+Combine Food and Fun

 Reduce Cat Fights

-Improve Litter Box Experience
+Improve the Litter Box Experience

 Offer Natural Anxiety Relief

 Rescue Remedy, or one of the other more specific Bach Flower Remedies, can be particularly helpful for anxious cats.
 There is one specifically designed for pets, which can be found in many pet stores.